G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 3\.
 Specify the port in the range from 1 to 65535.

 4\.
-Enable "Add headers X-Forwarded-For, X-Forwarded-Port, X-Forwarded-Proto to requests" to identify the origin of the user's IP address connecting to a web server via a load balancer.
+Enable "Add headers X-Forwarded-For, X-Forwarded-Port, X-Forwarded-Proto to requests" to identify the origin of the user's IP address connecting to a web server via a Load Balancer.

 5\.
 Specify connection limit (number of simultaneous connections).